mattvend/GpuStreams/README.md

 To do so, I rewrote a dummy application that does interpolation many times, in parallel, by using thread on the Host.
 Like this, I expect that the different threads will perform the interpolation operation at the same time.
 In each thread, a specific stream is allocated, allowing parallel processing across the different streams.

 To be clearer, for each interpolation, I copy memory to the device, launch kernels and copy the memory back.
-Because it uses the same stream for the 3 operations, I don't expect any performance improvement here, and I avoid all the synchornisation issues.
+Because it uses the same stream for the 3 operations, I don't expect any performance improvement here, and I avoid all the synchronisation issues.
 The gain is expected to occur across all threads, where each interpolation operation uses its own thread.
-There, i expect to see overlapping across memcopy operations and some kernel concurency.
+There, I expect to see overlapping across memcopy operations and some kernel concurency.

+In the release directory, Stream and NonStream are the same code source compiled with the following compiler switch: -D USE_STREAMS
+Both test applications use MainThread.cpp

 ### Results